 A scientist’s almost-plane-free journey of 50,000 kilometres.
-A crazy story, or one that needs to be told?
+A story about air travel environmental impact.

 Do you remember this news story?
 It involved a journey of 50,000 kilometers.
-But it wasn’t just any journey.
-It was done as much as possible without taking a plane, and took almost 110 days to complete.
-A crazy perspective for most of us?
+But it was done as much as possible without taking a plane.
+An outlandish perspective for most of us?
 For Dr. Gianluca Grimalda, a social scientist, a way to tell the world about the state of the earth.
-And a way to contribute to its future.
+This is a story about a moral commitment to air travel environmental impact.

 In 2023, Dr. Gianluca Grimalda, a social scientist, travelled from Germany to Papua New Guinea.
-Research into the social impacts of climate change on earth had taken him to a place called Bougainville.
+Research into the social and other impacts of climate change on earth had taken him to a place called Bougainville.
 The New York Times described it as “a remote, economically stricken archipelago being swallowed by rising oceans.
 Given the nature of his journey, and his own moral commitment to earth, Dr. Grimalda decided to travel with the least pressure on the environment as possible.
 Every mode of transport of the journey was carefully chosen, with no airplanes when possible.
-After all, of all types of transportation, aviation is considered the largest player when it comes to harmful substances, climate change and extreme weather on earth.
+After all, aviation is considered the largest transport player when it comes to harmful effects on earth.

 Trains, ferries, shared taxis and a police convoy too

-And so the story, which found its way into many newspapers around the world, goes that a scientist had taken “five trains, nine buses, two ferries, two taxis, a shared car and a police convoy” to reach his destination.
-It was about how one man travelled 50,000 kilometres in 110 days to get to this destination and back: more than the circumference of the earth, and where possible without taking a plane.
+And so the global newspaper story went that a scientist had taken “five trains, nine buses, two ferries, two taxis, a shared car and a police convoy” to reach his destination.
+It was about how one man travelled 50,000 kilometres in 110 days to get to this destination and back.
+More than the circumference of the earth, and where possible without taking a plane.
+Everything for the least possible air travel environmental impact.

 —– Article continues below —–